stylerw/scripts_and_dotfiles/README.md

-# scripts_and_dotfiles
+## Will's Script and Dotfile Repository

-A set of shell scripts, dotfiles, and configurations which I use and want to share
+A set of shell scripts, dotfiles, and configurations which I use and want to share.